Code-Institute-Submissions/battleships-28/README.md

    - Both messages will offer the player to either play the game (This is done using the game.resetGame function) or to return to the main menu.
     ![Winning game verdict modal screenshot](assets/battleships-screenshots/battleships-game-verdict-win.png "Winning game verdict modal")
     ![Losing game verdict modal screenshot](assets/battleships-screenshots/battleships-game-verdict-lose.png "Losing game verdict modal")
+    ## Future features
+    The following features are ideas which may be later added into the programme.
+    - A hitboard - A hitboard which the user could look at to gain a visual representation of which coordinates they have entered, and which ones were a miss or hit.
+    - Click to enter coordinates - Event listeners may be added to the coordinates in the future to respond to click events by the user once the game is active.
+These listeners would allow the user to enter the coordinate they want to attack by clicking the coordinate, as opposed to entering it manually.
+    - Color customisation - This feature would allow users to customise the game's game board to their own color, along with the fleet and the action bar
+    - Sound effects and animations - In the future, I believe a great addition to this programme would be to animate the ships once a ship has been sunk or hit, along with relevant sounds to accompany the animation effects.